Table of Contents

 The medical impairment for each entitled condition or bracketed entitled conditions will be determined by rating the entitled condition or bracketed conditions within the relevant Medical Impairment chapter.
 Where an entitled condition or a non-entitled condition contributes to the medical impairment associated with a condition being rated, an estimate of the role of the entitled condition or the non-entitled condition may be made by applying the Partially Contributing Table.

 The Medical Impairment rating is then added to the Quality of Life rating to arrive at the Disability Assessment, expressed as a percentage.
-Although the Disability Assessment may exceed 100%, for payment purposes, disability benefits are payable at a maximum of 100% in accordance with schedule I of the Pension Act or schedule 3 of the Canadian Forces Members and Veterans Re-establishment and Compensation Act.
+Although the Disability Assessment may exceed 100%, for payment purposes, disability benefits are payable at a maximum of 100% in accordance with schedule I of the Pension Act or schedule 3 of the Veterans Well-being Act.

 1.5 Using the Tables